raacker/raacker.github.io_backup/_posts/database/2017-07-14-install-pgadmin4-on-Linux.markdown

 location: "Daejeon, South Korea"
 commentIssueId: 19
 category: Database
-tags: [pgAdmin, postgresql, python, linux]
+tags: [pgAdmin, postgresql, python, linux, database]
 ---

 pgAdmin is really awesome open source database management tool.
 Maybe not that amazing but still quite useful to use on Linux.
 This is an installation guide.